seiko-iwasawa/my-library/README.md

 This is a library with many things for competitive programming.

 ## Lib's rules

-Formatting: Google
+This library just shows possible implementations, it may not be very good or convenient.
 Comments: It is better not to comment code.
 Comment only if it is neccesary.
 For example, if you improve code later or if algorithm doesn't work in a well-known way.
 In the beginning specify used files ([example](/my-library/Data%20Structure/Persistent%20Array.cpp)).

 ## Title